tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 Further, power asymmetries favoring the central authority can lead to deviant behavior and/or unintended consequences.
 For example, an authority in charge of updating the ledger could alter it maliciously.
 Centralized, "traditional ledgers" are also more prone to be affected by malicious attacks due to their centralized point of failure and data storage compared to distributed ledgers.

-On the other hand, distributed ledgers have a higher degree of transparency, security, lower transaction time, and lower transaction costs for participants.
+On the other hand, distributed ledgers have a higher degree of transparency and security, as well as lower transaction time and transaction costs for participants.

 <HighlightBox type="info">